What is a Software Development Kit (SDK)?

-An SDK, or Software Development Kit is a set of tools that lets you build software and applications on top of specific hardware, operating systems, and more.
+An SDK or Software Development Kit is a set of tools that lets you build software and applications on top of specific hardware, operating systems, and more.
 SDKs include the documentation, code libraries, and other necessary tools needed to use those tools to efficiently build apps on top of the platform.
-There are specific SDKs for all the major operating systems such as iOS, Android, Google Cloud, and many more.
+There are specific SDKs for all the major operating systems such as iOS, Android, Mac OS X, Windows, and more.

 As Auth0 highlights, there are a number of different types of SDKs including: